Radon in WaterContact: 800-723-6642 or email@example.com Agency: Environment, Great Lakes, and Energy

 The Michigan Department of Environment, Great Lakes, and Energy recommends that elevated indoor radon levels be treated first as a soil gas problem, using conventional radon reduction techniques in an attempt to lower those levels.
 Radon in water testing need not be routinely conducted and would be recommended only if the conventional techniques are not successful.
 Then, the homeowner may wish to test the water to determine whether it is contributing to the radon in air levels.
 However, it should be noted that, as of this time, there are no lists of laboratories certified to measure radon in water.

-For more information on radon in water and public water standards, contact the USEPA Drinking Water Hotline (800-426-4791) or see the National Academy Press, Risk Assessment of Radon in Drinking Water.
+For more information on radon in water and public water standards, contact the USEPA Drinking Water Hotline (800-426-4791) or see the National Academy of Sciences, Risk Assessment of Radon in Drinking Water.